Unlock Your Future in Sonography: Choose NJ’s Only Accredited Bachelor’s Degree Program at Rutgers

 Our academic curriculum and clinical facilities have been developed to provide a program that is educational, comprehensive, and capable of thoroughly training students in the principles, ethics, and practices of cardiovascular sonography.

-The professional curriculum is the same for all four program options:
+The current professional curriculum is the same for all four program options:

 CDXS4019 Cardiovascular Sonography Fundamentals I 4